acoudene/NullableContext/README.md

 # NullableContext

 Just a quick tutorial to explain Nullable Context.

-To see best practices on nullability testing for references, see my nested tests and this documentation: [NullableContext/NullabilityTesting.md](NullableContext/NullabilityTesting.md)
+Note: to see other best practices specifically on nullability testing for references, see my nested tests and my other documentation here: [NullableContext/NullabilityTesting.md](NullableContext/NullabilityTesting.md)

 _in french_